unclebob/spacewar/README.md

   ## Transport routes
   On the strategic display you will find green lines that connect some of the bases.
   Cargo transport vessels follow these routes to supply the bases with the resources they need.
   Yellow transports carry dilithium.
 Orange transports carry antimatter.
+They travel at just over Warp 1.

   Factories prefer to transport goods along short routes.
 Be careful how you lay them out.
 It is possible to deprive bases of resources by connecting them by long routes to